 Intense debate among prominent planners today has its roots in disagreements that go back more than a century – but recent research may point the way to resolving some old disagreements

-Michael W Mehaffy
+Michael W Mehaffy , Ombretta Romice2, Sergio Porta2

 Abstract

 The organization of modern city planning into “neighborhood units” – most commonly associated with the Clarence Perry proposal of 1929 -- in fact has deeper origins in City Beautiful, Garden City, and even European quartier planning.
 Controversies over neighborhood unit planning practices are almost as old, and moreover they continue unabated into the present day.
 New complexities include mitigation of vehicular traffic disruptions, maintenance of viable mixed pedestrian and transit modes, and related impacts on resource efficiency.
 We examine the history of this controversy up to the present day, and we discuss new evidence – including lessons from modern sciences of complexity -- that may point the way to resolving old disagreements.